kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 function).
 Now, all our "real code" lives in non-generic (and thus not duplicated) `generic_speak_string` internal function (160 bytes).

-If do the quick math of our duplicate generic functions + the new internal function we get 234 bytes versus the original 386 bytes!
+Doing the quick math of our duplicate generic functions + the new internal function we get a total 234 bytes versus the original total of 386 bytes!

 This is just a contrived example, but imagine a real library with multiple generics and actually substantial sized functions!